-Aziz Pahad was born on 25 December 1940, Schweizer Reneke, North West Province.
-In 1959 he matriculated at Central Indian High School, Johannesburg, Transvaal (now Gauteng) and followed this with a BA Degree with Majors in Sociology and Afrikaans in1963 from University of the Witwatersrand, Johannesburg.
-In 1966, he obtained a Diploma in International Relations from the University College of London and in 1968, Pahad graduated with a MA Degree in International Relations from the University of Sussex, England.
+Aziz Goolam Hoosein Pahad was born on 25 December 1940, Schweizer Reneke, North West Province, (formerly a part of the old Transvaal Province).
+In 1959, he matriculated at the Central Indian High School, Johannesburg, Transvaal (now Gauteng), and obtained a BA Degree with Majors in Sociology and Afrikaans, in 1963, from the University of the Witwatersrand, Johannesburg.

-After South Africa’s democratic elections in 1994, Pahad was elected as Member of Parliament and was appointed Deputy Minister of Foreign Affairs.
+After South Africa’s democratic elections in 1994, Pahad was elected as a Member of Parliament and was appointed Deputy Minister of Foreign Affairs.
 A position he was re-appointed to in South Africa’s elections in 1999 and 2004 and which post he continued to serve until 2008.

-In September 2008, Pahad resigned his Cabinet position following Judge Chris Nicholson’s judgement in which he said that then-President Thabo Mbeki and his Cabinet interfered politically in the work of the National Prosecuting Authority and to criminal charges related to Jacob Zuma.
+In September 2008, Pahad resigned from his Cabinet position following Judge Chris Nicholson’s judgment, which found that then-President Thabo Mbeki and his Cabinet interfered politically in the work of the National Prosecuting Authority and in criminal charges related to Jacob Zuma.

 Pahad said these were serious allegations “which asserts that we have collectively violated the Constitution and acted illegally and criminally and [are] therefore liable for prosecution”.
 On this basis, he tendered his resignation.